-Instagram is a great platform to show off your company culture, give followers a behind the scenes peak of your product or service, and recruit new talent.
-By posting employee centric posts, “behind the brand” posts, or using mass awareness Instagram advertising, you will showcase the sides of your brand that people don’t necessarily get to see, but make your company unique.
+Instagram is a great platform to show off your company culture, give followers a behind the scenes peek of your product or service, and recruit new talent.
+By posting employee-centric posts, “behind the brand” posts, or using mass awareness Instagram advertising, you will showcase the sides of your brand that people don’t necessarily get to see, but make your company unique.

 The Skimm‘s Instagram account (@theskimm) has a very unique style when it comes to showing off their company culture.
 The news source keeps things light while showing off their team building activities, office lunches, and much more.

 There are two ways to grow your account, organically or with paid ads.